-The Board of Directors has set up a standing committee of unrelated independent directors which assesses the nature, amount and other features of each related party transaction.
+The Board of Directors has set up a permanent Related Party Transactions Committee which assesses the nature, amount and other features of each related party transaction.
 This is in order to ensure that such transactions are entered into on an arm's length basis and to avoid their being subject to conditions other than those that would likely have been agreed to between unrelated parties.
-In this process, assistance may be provided by experts of confirmed professionalism and expertise of the subject matters of interest in order to obtain their opinions on the economic conditions, lawfulness and technical aspects of the transaction.
+In this process, assistance may be provided by experts of recognised professional skill and expertise of the subject matters of interest in order to obtain their opinions on the economic conditions, lawfulness and technical aspects of the transaction.